creme332/creme332.github.io/_posts/2026-01-24-anki-for-computer-science.md

 > Use the [`Syntax Highlighting for Code`](https://ankiweb.net/shared/info/1463041493) add-on to paste code snippets in your flashcards while maintaining syntax highlighting and formatting.
 {: .prompt-tip}

-> Flashcards are NOT a substitute to actual programming (writing code, compiling, debugging, …).
+> Flashcards are NOT a substitute for actual programming (writing code, compiling, debugging, …).
 They will not make you better at programming and therefore, you should still work on your programming skills separately by actually programming.
 {: .prompt-warning }

 <img src="prog-cards/dst.png" height ="446" width="702" alt = "Anki card on SR flip flop">